 - 1. Create and attach a new interface with an Elastic IP address to your instance (see Network Management). - 2.
 Log into the gateway via SSH (see Accessing the Charon-SSP AWS Instance) using the auto-assigned public IP address. - 3.
 Become the root user (enter sudo -i). - 4.
-Create an interface configuration file for the second interface: - # cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth1 - 5.
+Create an interface configuration file for the second interface (if you are not sure about the correct name, review the AWS interface naming conventions).
+The file for the first interface should already exist. - # cp /etc/sysconfig/network-scripts/ifcfg-eth0 /etc/sysconfig/network-scripts/ifcfg-eth1 - 5.
 Edit this file, remove the hardware address line, and change the name of the interface to eth1. - 6.
-Restart the network: - # systemctl restart network - Your SSH session will be disconnected.
+Restart the network (if the command fails, check your configuration for errors; you may also have to kill any running dhclient processes):: - # systemctl restart network - 7.
+Your SSH session will be disconnected.